Davis and three of his sons. From left; David, Lawrence, and William.

 in 1904 at the intersection of S. Ellis and 47th street.

-Sadly, the steeple no
+Sadly, the steeple no longer

-were estimated to be 1.2 million and the archdiocese could not absorb the
+estimated to be 1.2 million and the archdiocese could not absorb the

 Quigley Preparatory Seminary and St. James Chapel